-The Rockwool Group, 2011.
-Mandatory report on Corporate Social Responsibility, cf. Danish law on Annual Accounts, art.
-99 a.

-Contents:

-verview and introduction

-Ten principles of good corporate social responsibility:

-Human rights

-1. Protection of internationally proclaimed human rights 7 2.
-No complicity in human rights abuses 3

-Labour standards

-3. Freedom of association and right to collective bargaining .
-9 4.
-Elimination of forced and compulsory labour 10 5.
-Abolition of child labour 11 6.
-Elimination of discrimination in respect of employment and occupation 12
+The ROCKWOOL Group, 2012.
+Mandatory report on Corporate Social Responsibility according to Danish Financial Statements Act, art.
+99a.
+Con tents: Ove rview and introduction 3 Ten principles of good corporate social responsibility: Hun nan rights 1.
+Protection of internationally proclaimed human rights 2.
+No complicity in human rights abuses9 Lab our standards 3.
+Freedom of association and right to collective bargaining 4.
+Elimination of forced and compulsory labour 5.
+Abolition of child labour 6.
+Elimination of discrimination in respect of employment and occupation Env ironment 7.
+A precautionary approach to environmental challenges 8.
+Promote greater environmental responsibility 9.
+Development and diffusion of environmentally friendly technologies Anti -corruption 10.
+Work against all forms of corruption including extortion and bribery 24

-Environment

-7. A precautionary approach to environmental challenges 13 8.
-Promote greater environmental responsibility 15 9.
-Development and diffusion of environmentally friendly technologies 17

-Anti-corruption

-10. Work against all forms o ^c corruption including extortion and bribery 19 ----- -------------------------- --- ----